J Interpolation in R

 Generate the variance and confidence interval maps

 The dat.krg object stores not just the interpolated values, but the variance values as well.
-These can be passed to the raster object for mapping as follows:
+These are also passed to the raster object for mapping as follows:

 tm_raster(n=7, palette ="Reds",